davidferret/vowel_removal/README.md

-# Vowel Removal Program
+# Vowel Removal

-This program removes vowels from user-provided text and allows input via manual entry or file loading.
-The processed text can be saved to a file for later use.
+This C project removes vowels from user-provided text and allows you to input the text manually or load it from a file.
+Once the vowels are removed, you can save the processed text to a file for future use.

-- **Vowel Removal**: Eliminates all vowels from the input text.
-- **File Handling**: Supports loading text from a file and saving processed text to a file.
-- **Interactive Input**: Users can manually enter text for processing.
-- **User-Friendly Execution**: Allows input selection and provides real-time output.
+The way it works is by taking your input, removing all vowels from it, and either displaying the output right away or allowing you to save it to a file.
+You can choose to enter the text manually, or you can load it from a file.
+After the processing, the cleaned-up text is shown on the screen, and if you like, you can save it to a file for later reference.

+I created this project to make text manipulation easier, especially when working with large amounts of text where vowel removal is needed for certain tasks or analysis.
+It was a fun challenge to build, and it helped me practice file handling, user input processing, and providing real-time output in a simple way.

-## Example Usage
+## Example Output
 ```
 Choose input method:
 1 - Manual Entry